andersmurphy/andersmurphy-blog/resources/posts/2019-06-04-clojure-a-debug-macro-for-threading-macros-using-tap.md

    (map inc [1 2 3 4 5]))))
 ```

 Looking at the output code we can see that `tap>` appears four times.
 It gets evaluated three times, and it gets uses as data once.
-This is consistent with our output, which wrote to our `debug` atom three times and one of the results contained the `tap>` function that had not been evaluated and stored in `:fn`.
-Multiple evaluation is one of the pitfalls of macros writing to watch out for.
+This is consistent with our output, which wrote to our `debug` atom three times and one `:fn` value contained the `tap>` function that had not been evaluated.
+This is called multiple evaluation and is a common pitfalls of macros writing to watch out for.

 The reason the tap function is getting evaluated so many times is because our code calls `~args` several times.
-Once to be passed into our `:ret` value to get the result, once as a return value of the macro to be passed onto the next function and once to be passed into `quote`.
+Once to be passed into our `:ret` value to get the result, once as a return value of the macro and once to be passed into `quote`.
 We don't have to worry about this last value as `quote` will prevent it from being evaluated.
-However, the other two we only
-want to evaluate once.
-We can do this by using a `let` binding and assigning `~args` to an auto-gensym value `args#` and then using that value in the rest of the macro.
-Clojure automatically ensures that each instance of `args#` resolves to the same symbol within the same syntax-quoted list, this helps prevent another common pitfall of macro writing called variable capture.
-Variable capture is when a macro introduces a binding that shadows another binding unexpectedly leading to unexpected results.
+However, the other two we only want to evaluate once.
+We can do this by using a `let` binding and assigning `~args` to an auto-gensym value `args#` and then using that value in the rest of the macro instead of `~args`.
+Clojure automatically ensures that each instance of `args#` resolves to the same symbol within the same syntax-quoted list, this helps prevent another common pitfall of macro writing called variable capture; when a macro introduces a binding that shadows another binding leading to unexpected results.

 ```clojure
 (defmacro debug* [args]